SteeltoeOSS/Documentation/docs/docs/v4/management/health.md

 }
 ```

-While group names are case-sensitive, the entries in `Include` are case-insensitive and activate only health contributors with a matching `Id`, and/or ASP.NET health check registrations with a matching name.
+Group names and the entries in `Include` are case-insensitive and activate only health contributors with a matching `Id`, and/or ASP.NET health check registrations with a matching name.

 For any group that has been defined, you can access health information from the group by appending the group name to the HTTP request URL.
 For example: `/actuator/health/example-group`.